diversen7/python-json-to-pdf/README.md

 ## Usage example

-[cli.sh](cli.sh) is an example of how to use the cli.py script.
+[cli.py](cli.py) is an example of how to use the cli.py script.

-    python cli.sh
+    python cli.py

 ## Watch